PrinceBattu/Automated-Therapeutic-Device/README.md

 # Freezys

-A novel treatment for any Gout patient looking for a safe, yet effective treatment.
+##### A novel treatment for any Gout patient looking for a safe, yet effective treatment.

 ![Index Alpha](https://github.com/seeamislam/Arduino/blob/master/DWG.png)

+Gout patients suffer from excessive pain within their MTP joint (big toe joint).
+Ultimately, this triggers intense swelling and inflammation.

 The device was strategically engineered using the following components:
 - Arduino Uno